margo-K/clever-assn/README.md

 Use this dataset to explore usage patterns of Clever.
 For example, what share of districts use 1, 2, or more apps?
 Do apps break down in patterns as to what portion of the district they are deployed to?
 What else can you discover about app installs in Clever?

-##Clever Problem Context
-1. Think of the Districts as “Customers”.
-We think of a happy district perhaps as one which integrates more apps over time.
-We ultimately want them to find the apps useful and to add more apps to more of their customers if it seems useful for them.
-In lieu of actual behavioral data, we can look at how they are growing over time.
-2. Think of the Apps as “Customers”.
-We think of a happy app developer as one that is getting more and more app installs over time.
-This is also how clever makes its money, so the more developers have installs over time, the more money clever can make

 ###Basics
 To explore the data, we will use the Python package pandas.
 As a reference, here are the basic entities to which I will be referring: